neuromorphs/tonic/README.md

 events, target = next(iter(testloader))
 ```

-## Discussion
+## Discussion and questions
 Have a question about how something works?
 Ideas for improvement?
 Feature request?
-Please get in touch here on GitHub via the [Discussions](https://github.com/neuromorphs/tonic/discussions) page!
+Please get in touch on the #tonic [Discord channel](https://discord.gg/V6FHBZURkg)
+ or alternatively here on GitHub via the [Discussions](https://github.com/neuromorphs/tonic/discussions) page!

 ## Contributing
 Please check out the [contributions](https://tonic.readthedocs.io/en/latest/about/contribute.html) page for details.